Blue-Cheesecake/flutter_timer_camera/README.md

 # Flutter timer camera

 A Flutter package that allows you to open the camera and capture images with a timer logic.
-Perfect for those moments when you need a delay before the shot!

 || Android      | iOS |
 |----| ----------- | ----------- |
 | **Support** | SDK 21+      | iOS 11.0 +       |

-*we support only thess version since this package adopts the `camera` plugin*
+*we support only these versions since this package adopts the `camera` plugin*

 ## Features
 - Open the customized camera directly from Flutter app.
 - Set a timer to delay the capture.
-- Switch Camera front and back.
+- Switch camera front and back.

 ## Installation